krishnamisra/RecipeFinder/README.md

 4. Copy the input data folder from src/test/input_data to the target folder.
 This is required for testing the program.

-5. Once done, please execute the run.sh script(available on the RecipeFinder top level directory), as per the illustration below:-
+5. Once done, please execute the run.sh script(available on the RecipeFinder top level directory), as per the format below:-

-./run.sh <ingredients csv file name> <recipe json file name> <optional customized today’s date>
+./run.sh #ingredients csv file name# #recipe json file name# #optional customized today’s date#

+Note:
-Note: Third argument is optional and needed only if you want to setup a different date as today’s date.
+1. Third argument is optional and needed only if you want to setup a different date as today’s date.

+2. Please don't include hash.
+It is shown here only display the separate the description.
+Please refer the below example command and output.

 If everything goes well, you should see output as below:-